mongodb/chatbot/ingest/README.md

 # Ingest

-The ingest tool fetches chunks from sources and stores the embeddings in the database.
+The ingest tool fetches pages from sources and stores the embeddings in the database.

 Based on https://github.com/cbush/typescript-cli-template